 Cats Lick Plastic Because Chemicals Draw Them to It

-Of course we’ve come a long way in this modern day and age, but there are still many everyday products that contain things that we have no idea why they do.
-When it comes to plastic bags, it seems that many plastic bags contain tallow, which is animal byproduct.
+Of course, we’ve come a long way in this modern day and age, but there are still many everyday products that contain things that we have no idea why they do.
+When it comes to plastic bags, it seems that many plastic bags contain tallow, which is an animal byproduct.
 Animal advocates have raised awareness as to why commercial shopping bags contain this, along with other everyday items that contain animal byproducts.
-Such as shampoos, conditioners, and toothpastes, for example.
+Such as shampoos, conditioners, and toothpaste, for example.

-Plastic bag fact cat lovers should keep in mind when they ask themselves why cats lick plastic: plastics are treated with stearates, a saturated fatty acid found in animal and vegetable fat.
+Plastic bag facts cat lovers should keep in mind when they ask themselves why cats lick plastic: plastics are treated with stearates, a saturated fatty acid found in animal and vegetable fat.

-In response to concerned consumer demand, certain plastic makers have made changes to their plastic shopping bags to offer an animal-friendly alternative that’s also biodegradable.
-These options might be safer for the environment and serve to protect wildlife, but the cornstarch that many of them contain are alluring to cats given the smell and the taste of them.
-Which means, you guessed it, cats still want to lick them.
+In response to consumer demand, certain plastic makers have changed their plastic shopping bags to offer an animal-friendly alternative that’s also biodegradable.
+These options might be safer for the environment and serve to protect wildlife, but the cornstarch that many of them contain is alluring to cats given the smell and the taste of them.
+This means—you guessed it—cats still want to lick them.

 Where, Oh Where Has That Plastic Bag Been?